 Needless to say, this new frontier of unexplored treasures was just what the Empsons were looking for.
 Neil, Maria and Tara Empson had long been searching for the right terroir in the area, when they discovered some of its finest and oldest vineyards.
 Ever since discovering a few parcels of old bush-trained Primitivo, the team has searched for similar quality and old vines throughout the region.

 The project was named after Maria, Tara and Neil.
 The Matané mission consists of exploring, enhancing and exporting the richness and excellence of Salento viticulture using 100% estate-grown fruit nowadays; Matané packaging correspondingly pays homage to Salento and depicts one of its symbols, a traditional local dance called the Pizzica.
-In ancient times, the Pizzica was a ritual dance connected to Dionysus, the Greek god of wine: a tradition from neighboring Greece and its settlers in Apulia.
+In ancient times, the Pizzica was a ritual dance connected to Dionysus, the Greek god of wine: a tradition from neighboring Greece and its settlers in Puglia.